renode/renode-docs/source/advanced/building_from_sources.md

 To build binary packages, run:

     ./build.sh -p

+To build portable packages (embedding the dotnet runtime into the binary), run:

+    ./build.sh --net -t

 The packages will have a version assigned to them, defined by the contents of the `tools/version` file.